artie-l/pump-probe-experiment-control/gui/README.md

     * Uncomment lines 68 and 97.

 Now, when you launch a programm, `Chopper Frequency` label frame should appear in the GUI window.
 Upon chosing the value from the combobox, chopper frequency will be set to the desired value.

 ### gui delay line controls.py
-This file defines the **`DelayLineControls` class** that creates `Delay Stage Control` section in the GUI.
+This file defines the **`DelayLineControls` class** that renders `Delay Stage Control` section in the GUI.
 It is used to select one of the delay lines as *primary* (to be used for the measurement), move *primary* stage to the specific position, or change its speed.
 The `Min` and `Max` buttons are disabled utill the first scan is completed.

 It initializes a `Frame`, which contains one `LabelFrame` with:
 1. 2 Entries